jeffpar/pcjs.v1/apps/pdp11/tapes/diags/README.md

 -------------------------

-When started in a PDP-11/70 machine with no disk drives attached (or only RL01/RL02 drives), this diagnostic displays the following startup text:
+When started in a PDP-11/70 machine with no disk drives attached (or only RL01/RL02 drives), this diagnostic displays the following startup information:

 	MAINDEC-11-DEQKC-B...PDP 11/70 CPU EXERCISOR
 	OPT.CP=145406